-This Week: Bay Ridge Road Diet, Bushwick Bike Lanes, Eastern Parking Ped Crossings
+This Week: Bay Ridge Road Diet, Bushwick Bike Lanes, Eastern Parkway Ped Crossings

 With summer behind us, the Streetsblog calendar is filling out with DOT street safety projects again.
 There are three meetings in Brooklyn related to DOT safety improvements on the docket this week.